damianxu88/Getting_And_Cleaning_Data/CodeBook.md

 * Dimension of `181 rows` (30 subjects x 6 activities + 1 header) / `68 columns'

 ## Transformations Performed
-`run_analysis.R` performs following transformation steps:
+`run_analysis.R` performs following transformation steps sequentially:

 1. Check working directory for required datasets.
 Download them if they do not already exist
 2. Load the `activity.txt` and `feature.txt` for activity labels and feature info